 It’s essential to ask your caterer about the safety measures they’re taking—both in their facilities and on site, if they’re an off-premises caterer.
 Face masks and gloves will be the most visible differences between pre-COVID events and those taking place now, but there are many other precautions happening behind the scenes.
 “Our safety mission includes, but is not limited to temperature checks and screening forms for staff, wearing masks and gloves, proper hand washing and sanitizing, appropriate distancing when setting up an event, promoting and creating menus that ensure safety and social distancing while maintaining our standards and product presentation and taste,” says David Briggs of Boston Catering and Events in Boston, Massachusetts.

-Bento boxes and individual cheese boards are cocktail hour trends.
+Bento boxes and individual cheese boards are the COVID-friendly appetizers and cocktail hour trends.

 Cocktail hour is your guests’ first opportunity to eat and drink after your ceremony, and they’ll likely be pretty hungry.
 Instead of having guests move around the room, visiting food stations and sampling passed hors d’oeuvres, caterers are recommending guests sit at tables during cocktail hour.
 “I will be serving hors d'oeuvres pre-packaged in bento boxes or individually pre-plated,” says Mellanee Harvin of The Fork Goes on the Left in Brooklyn, New York.